[Updated May 2026]

 NUNUM (Digital magazine from New Brunswick, since 2018)

-- Publishes flash fiction to 500 words and imagery; special calls for longer flashes for anthologies
+- Accepts: Flash fiction to 500 words and imagery; special calls for longer flashes for anthologies

 - Submissions year-round; check the NUNUM guidelines.
 Submit up to 3 pieces at a time; simultaneous okay